Fruit leathers take time to make but are well worth the effort.

-What you will need
+You will need

-500g Apples – peeled, cored and chopped
+- 500g Apples – peeled, cored and chopped

-Juice of 1 lemon
+- Juice of 1 lemon

 You can make fruit leather using an oven on a very low setting 60-800c or in a dehydrator 40-500c.

-Line the baking sheets or dehydrator racks with non-stick baking parchment
+Line the baking sheets or dehydrator racks with non-stick baking parchment.

-Put the fruit and lemon juice in to a pan and cook very gently until soft and pulpy (about 20 mins)
+Put the fruit and lemon juice into a pan and cook very gently until soft and pulpy (about 20 mins)

 Rub the mixture through a sieve into a bowl; you will probably have between 500-700g of smooth fruit puree.
 Add the honey (about 150g per 700g of puree) and stir thoroughly.

-Cut into even widths and lengths and roll up into spirals.
+When they are ready, cut into even widths and lengths and roll up into spirals.
 Store wrapped in greaseproof paper, in an airtight container.
 They will last up to 3 months if stored correctly.